Humanimal Studies Research Group

 Despite the significance of animals in human lives, the study of human-animal relations is still a relatively unexplored research area beyond the natural sciences.
 In part this is due to disciplinary heritages with the humanities and the social sciences attending to the “human” and “society”.
 This historical manifestation of the nature-culture divide creates a space for transdiciplinary research to occupy.
 Methods and approaches developed in the humanities and social sciences are helping to develop new understandings of human-animal relationships as we are increasingly made aware of the complex ways that humans and other animals are tied together.

-The Humanimal group is coordinated by Jacob Bull, Ann-Sofie Lönngren and Pär Segerdahl.
-Please contact one of us if you have any questions or want to be included on our e-mail list.
+The Humanimal group is coordinated by Jacob Bull.
+Please contact him if you have any questions or want to be included on our e-mail list.

 The Centre for Gender Research also hosts The Nordic Human-Animal Studies Network, Nordic HAS, which is intended for discussions and exchange of information regarding conferences, seminars and other academic events within the multidisciplinary area of human-animal studies and to facilitate research cooperation among its participants.
 In order to register for this network’s e-mail list, please contact Jacob Bull or Tora Holmberg.